 The best way to protect against losing housing due to income issues is to have an emergency fund.
 An associated reality is that a majority of Americans do not have suitable emergency funds.

 Some financial experts maintain that people should have an emergency fund that covers six months’ worth of expenses.
 A total of 61 percent of U.S. residents lack an emergency fund for six months.
 52 percent of men and 69 percent of women lack this type of emergency fund.

 Closely followed financial expert Suze Orman maintains that an emergency fund that covers six months’ worth of expenses is not enough.
-She explains that a six month cushion is not enough is a person loses a job or a family has a medical issue.
-She takes the firm position that a person needs at least eight to 12 months’ worth of living expenses in reserve or in a emergency fund.
+She explains that a six-month cushion is not enough is a person loses a job or a family has a medical issue.
+She takes the firm position that a person needs at least eight to 12 months’ worth of living expenses in reserve or in an emergency fund.